BayerSe/esback/README.md

 ### GitHub (development)

-The latest version of the package is under development at GitHub.
+The latest version of the package is under development at [GitHub](https://github.com/BayerSe/esback).
 You can install the development version using these commands:

     install.packages("devtools")
-    devtools::install_github("BayerSe/esback"").
+    devtools::install_github("BayerSe/esback").

 ## Implemented Backtests